Dental Implant: Your Complete Guide to the Process, Cost, and Recovery

 Smith & Jain Dentists offers a comprehensive initial assessment for HKD $700 only, including clinical exams, medical history review, and 3D CBCT scanning.
 Post-assessment, we provide a personalized treatment plan and cost estimate for transparency.
 Contact us for the latest information!

 Dental implant treatment is a precise and delicate procedure.
-To ensure safety and achieve optimal results, the process is typically carried out in several stages:
+To ensure safety and achieve optimal results, the process is typically carried out in several steps:

 2. Implant Placement Surgery